-To compile ParaView on a parallel machine, you will need the following.
+To compile ParaView on a parallel machine you or your system administrators will need the following.

-- CMake cross-platform build setup tool (www.cmake.org)

-- MPI

-- OpenGL (or use Mesa 3D www.mesa3d.org if otherwise unavailable)

-- Qt 4.7 (optional)

-- Python +NumPy +Matplotlib (optional)
+- CMake cross-platform build setup tool (www.cmake.org) - MPI - OpenGL, either using a GPU in on- (X11) or off- screen (EGL) modes, or in software via Mesa. - Python +NumPy +Matplotlib (all optional but strongly recommended) - Qt > 4.7 (optional)

 Compiling without one of the optional libraries means a feature will not be available.
 Compiling without Qt means that you will not have the GUI application and compiling without Python means that you will not have scripting available.
+NumPy is almost as important as Python itself, and Matplotlib is helpful for numeric text and some types of views and color lookup tables.